HUNTINGTON HALF IRON, OLYMPIC AND SPRINT TRIATHLON

 Ages 13(by 12-31-20) and up

-Sprint Triathlon & Duathlon(1 mile run to start), Olympic Triathlon and Duathlon(3.1 mile run to start), Sprint and Olympic Aquabike, 2 Person and 3 Person Relays for the Sprint and Olympic Triathlon
+Sprint Triathlon & Duathlon(1 mile run to start); Olympic Triathlon and Duathlon(3.1 mile run to start);Half Iron Triathlon and Duathlon(3.1 mile run to start); Sprint, Olympic and Half Iron Aquabike; 2 and 3 Person Relays for the Sprint, Olympic, and Half Iron Triathlons

 WHAT YOU GET